Basabdatta Chatterjee

-Basabdatta Chatterjee (born 6 May 1989) is a Bengali actress who mainly works in Bengali television serials.
-She made her debut in the popular soap Gaaner Oparey directed by Rituparno Ghosh.
-She rose to fame by acting in the lead female role in the comedy soap Boyei Gelo, which aired on Zee Bangla.
-But later, due to other engagements, she stopped acting in the serial.
+Basabdatta Chatterjee (born 6 May 1989) is an Indian Bengali television and film actress.
+She made her debut with Gaaner Oparey directed by Rituparno Ghosh.
+She rose to fame after playing the female lead in the comedy soap Boyei Gelo, which aired on Zee Bangla.
 Boyei Gelo was Basabdatta's seventh work.
-Subsequently, she worked in a daily soap Mon Niye Kachakachi on Star Jalsha, where she acted the role of Dr. Labanya Sanyal Kapoor.
-Currently, she acts as Netaji Subash Chandra Bose's mother Prabhabati Devi on Zee Bangla's daily soap Netaji.
+Subsequently, she worked in another daily soap Mon Niye Kachakachi on Star Jalsha.
+In 2019, she played Subash Chandra Bose's mother Prabhavati Devi on Zee Bangla's daily soap Netaji.

-Basabdatta's first movie was 'Labour of Love' (Asha Jaoar Majhe) which was released on 2 September 2014.
-She starred in a lead role alongside her co-actor was Ritwick Chakraborty in the movie which was directed by Aditya Vikram Sengupta.
+Chatterjee's debut film was Asha Jaoar Majhe (2014) directed by Aditya Vikram Sengupta.
+She starred as the female lead alongside Ritwick Chakraborty.
 She was selected by the director after he found her impressive performance in her first serial Ganer Opaarey.
-The film won 62nd National Award in 2015 in the category of Best First Film of a Director and Best Audiography.
+At the 62nd National Film Awards (2015), it won the Best Debut Film of a Director and Best Audiography awards.
 It was screened at the 11th Venice Days Film Festival and many other festivals.
-In May 2015 New York Indian Film Festival (NYIFF), it was awarded in 3 categories – Best Director, Best Screenplay and Best Film.